 These showdowns may be intimidating for either spouse, but boundaries need clarification.
 You may need to call on an older mentor for advice before you take action, but your allegiance must first and foremost be to your spouse.

-At this point, I want to encourage you husbands to be "the man" and protect your wife.
-Sometimes you may need to graciously but firmly step in and shield her from a manipulative parent, but I implore you to guard gently your wife's heart and your marriage from a dad or mom whose intentions may be good but counterproductive.
+At this point, I want to encourage you husbands to be the man and protect your wife.
+Sometimes you may need to graciously but firmly step in and shield her from a manipulative parent.
+I implore you to gently guard your wife's heart and your marriage from a dad or mom whose intentions may be good but counterproductive.

-If as a couple you are having trouble maintaining a clean break, you may decide to spend less time at home for holiday visits.
+If you are having trouble maintaining a clean break as a couple, you may decide to spend less time at home for out-of-town holiday visits.
 Instead of a week, perhaps the stay should be shortened to two or three days.
 Or skip a holiday altogether, just as a way of clarifying where your primary commitment lies.

 A way to forestall some misunderstandings and help with decision making is to determine your family's values early in the marriage.
 For instance, one value may be establishing your own family's Christmas traditions as your children leave infancy.
-Having a clear idea of what you are doing and why will make it easier to explain your choices to parents.
+It will make it easier to explain your choices to your parents if you have a clear idea of what you are doing and why you are doing it.